livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

     <img src="/docs-assets/video-miners/how-to-guides/connect-wallet2.png" alt="connect wallet to livepeer options" width="300"/>

-2. **Follow the prompt to "Begin Migration"**
+2. **Follow the prompt to begin migration to Arbitrum**

-    Please note that if you are signing with the CLI and your connected wallet is NOT your orchestrator wallet, the stake amount will not appear until after you enter your ethereum account address.
+    Please note that if you are signing with the CLI and your connected wallet is NOT your orchestrator wallet, the stake amount will not appear until after you enter your Ethereum account address.

     <img src="/docs-assets/video-miners/how-to-guides/stake-info.png" alt="stake info" width="300"/>